ChrisChinchilla/Chip-Shop/manual.md

 ##### Quality
 Allocating more quality to a product in production will result in a higher longevity or loyalty score when the product is built.
 When the product is built a player may decide how they want to split the score between the two scores.

-##### Staff
-Staff represent your companies ability to undertake any other kind of action.
-When purchasing staff they may be kept as generic staff (some events may require spare staff) or moved into specialist roles within marketing or Research & Development.
-Bear in mind that all staff resources in any department will need payment in the End of Year phase.
-Players always need at least one staff resource available or allocated elsewhere.
-If a player runs out of staff they are declared [bankrupt](concepts/bankrupt) and must start the game again as a new company (as in setup phase).

 ### Marketing
 There's no point having a great idea and product if no one hears about it.
 Marketing resources represent an investment in the promotion of a product.
 It can also represent how familiar people are with the concepts behind a product.

 The marketing value you assign to a product equals the amount of turns it will make profit for, i.e.

 #### Marketing department
-Staff moved into the marketing department may be saved for later use, some events, or moved to products in development.
+Resources in the marketing department may be saved for later use, some events, or moved to products in development.
 Allocating more marketing resources to a product in production will dictate the number of turns the product will make profit for.
 The amount of profit per turn is dictated by a players current loyalty score

 **Product potential for profit = Current loyalty score for amount of marketing resources allocated turns**

 #### Research & Development department
-Staff moved into the R&D department are generally saved to be used to draw a product card from the product area of the main board.
+Resources in the R&D department are generally saved to be used to draw a product card from the product area of the main board.
 Once they have been used to draw a product, the resources are discarded.

 #### 3. Take Actions
-Each turn a player has three actions per turn that can be any combination of the below.
+Each turn a player has up to three actions per turn that can be any combination of the below.

 ##### Hire Specialist Staff
 These are special individuals who players may want to recruit to their company.
 Specialist staff all have skills and traits that will positively affect statistics and chances of winning the game.